fdonnet/PrestaShop-Webp-QuickAnd/README.md

 # Prestashop - webp integration - Quick & ...

-Test it not in production... sudo in the commands below if you don't have permission on your presta website folder (owned by www-data).
+Test it, not in production...
+sudo in the commands below, needed if you don't have the permission on your presta website folder (owned by www-data).

 ## 1) Linux (Ubuntu)